YunoHost/doc/packaging_apps_helpers.md

     <p>
         <strong>Details</strong>:
         <p>
-        It stops the current script without error if the package is up-to-date</br></br>This helper should be used to avoid an upgrade of an app, or the upstream part</br>of it, when it's not needed</br></br>To force an upgrade, even if the package is up to date,</br>you have to set the variable YNH_FORCE_UPGRADE before.</br>example: sudo YNH_FORCE_UPGRADE=1 yunohost app upgrade MyApp</br></br>Requires YunoHost version 3.5.0 or higher.</br></br>
+        - UPGRADE_APP if the upstream app version has changed</br>- UPGRADE_PACKAGE if only the YunoHost package has changed</br></br>It stops the current script without error if the package is up-to-date</br></br>This helper should be used to avoid an upgrade of an app, or the upstream part</br>of it, when it's not needed</br></br>To force an upgrade, even if the package is up to date,</br>you have to set the variable YNH_FORCE_UPGRADE before.</br>example: sudo YNH_FORCE_UPGRADE=1 yunohost app upgrade MyApp</br></br>Requires YunoHost version 3.5.0 or higher.</br></br>
         </p>
     </p>

     <p>
-        <a href="https://github.com/YunoHost/yunohost/blob/stretch-unstable/data/helpers.d/utils#L485">Dude, show me the code !</a>
+        <a href="https://github.com/YunoHost/yunohost/blob/stretch-unstable/data/helpers.d/utils#L488">Dude, show me the code !</a>
     </p>

   </div>